eqqn/eqqn.github.io/_posts/2022-09-01-Hackrocks_SC.md

 `flag{c0rrupt3d_zip_4nd_extr4cted_m4lware}`

-This was a bit too easy and done in under 20 minutes.
+I've flagged it under 20 minutes and it was a slight confidence boost.

 ## Screamshot, 65 points, medium